-Timothy Diette Associate Dean of the Williams School and Harry E. and Mary Jane W. Redenbaugh Term Associate Professor of Economics
+Timothy Diette Associate Dean of the Williams School and Harry E. and Mary Jayne W. Redenbaugh Term Associate Professor of Economics

 Professor Diette joined the Williams School faculty in 2004 as a visiting professor and as a tenure-track faculty member in 2006.
 Professor Diette had previous experience working in the Finance Departments at Bank of America and Wachovia followed by a stint as an Economist for the North Carolina Department of Revenue.
 He teaches courses in Economics of Education and Health Economics.
 Outside of the Economics Department, Professor Diette is also a faculty member of the Africana Studies Program and the Shepherd Poverty Program.
 He also advises students in the Education Policy Minor.
 He has been a Visiting Research Scholar at The Melbourne Institute of Applied Economics and Social Research in the Faculty of Business and Economics at the University of Melbourne and a Visiting Research Fellow with The Research Network on Racial and Ethnic Inequality in the Social Science Research Institute at Duke University.